Battle of Namacurra: Background

-On 25 November 1917, during World War I's African theatre, German general Paul von Lettow-Vorbeck crossed the Rovuma River from German East Africa into Portuguese Mozambique.
-They started going south.
-By the end of March 1918, British general Jacob van Deventer, whose troops were following von Lettow's troops in an attempt to encircle them, expected von Lettow to turn back into German East Africa.
-Von Lettow kept going south.
-British and Portuguese troops could not stand their ground to the German forces.
+On 25 November 1917, during the East African campaign of World War I, a militia led by German general Paul von Lettow-Vorbeck crossed the Ruvuma River south, from German East Africa into Portuguese Mozambique.
+They continued southwards from then on.
+By the end of March 1918, British general Jacob van Deventer, whose troops were following Lettow-Vorbeck's troops in an attempt to encircle them, expected the latter to turn back into German East Africa.
+Instead, Lettow-Vorbeck kept going south, and British and Portuguese troops could not stand their ground to the Germans.
 The British Gold Coast Regiment withdrew their forces.
 At Ile, the defending Portuguese troops ran off after they spotted the Germans.
-They left behind a large amount of supplies, more than von Lettow could carry.
+They left behind a large amount of supplies, more than Lettow-Vorbeck could carry.
 Much of it was burned to prevent future use by the British or Portuguese.

-Namacurra, also spelled Nhamacurra, was a town that had a newly established supply depot for British and Portuguese armies, which contained "vast warehouses stuffed full of arms and ammunition, food, wine, and whiskey".
+At the time, the town of Namacurra had a newly established supply depot for the British and Portuguese armies, which contained "vast warehouses stuffed full of arms and ammunition, food, wine, and whiskey".
 It was connected by railroad to the nearby port town of Quelimane, where the British feared the Germans would seize vessels and escape from Africa.